Skip to main content

 Thought it was going to be difficult to rid your carpets of wax stains?
 Sofas could strike a similar fear if they come into contact with molten candle wax, but your relaxing night in front of the TV can stay stain-free, if you act fast!
 Here’s how to remove candle wax from a sofa.

 Whether it’s romantic, platonic, or self-love, there’s always a way for things to get messy – especially when you add candles into the mix.
-Luckily, you don’t need to worry about the odd bit of candle wax spitting onto your sofas or carpets – as these tips make the mess fast and easy to clean up.
+Luckily, you don’t need to worry about the odd bit of candle wax spitting across the room onto your sofas or carpets – as these tips make the mess fast and easy to clean up.

 You can find more tips for keeping your house clean, as well as our range of products to help you handle anything life throws at you.